 Boris also points out a recently deceased woman among the bodies and says that Madeleine had predicted that this woman would die.
 It’s the same woman whom Frances had seen sobbing during a fortune-telling session with Madeleine.
 Malcolm is predictably uncomfortable with being in the morgue, but he’s too polite to scold Boris for bringing him there.
 And so, Malcolm gives an awkward thank you to Boris and then makes a hasty exit.
 The main purpose of this scene, except for being morbid and creepy, is that it lets viewers know that maybe Madeleine’s psychic abilities are real.

-When Frances and Malcolm arrive Paris, there’s a somewhat comical scene of them illegally smuggling in Small Frank through customs.
+When Frances and Malcolm arrive in Paris, there’s a somewhat comical scene of them illegally smuggling in Small Frank through customs.
 (Frances gave the cat a tranquilizer that rendered the cat unconscious, so she’s able to hide the cat in her travel bag.)
 After Frances and Malcolm settle into Joan’s apartment, they mostly keep to themselves, simply because they don’t know anyone in the area.
 It’s not the first time Frances has been to Paris, but the last time she was there was when she was on a trip with Franklin in happier times.

-Malcolm gets lonely and he calls Susan to invite her to visit him in Paris.
+Malcolm gets lonely, so he calls Susan to invite her to visit him in Paris.
 He’s hurt and surprised to find out that she’s gotten back together with a boyfriend named Tom (played by Daniel di Tomasso), whom she dated when Susan and Tom were in college.
 Susan drops hints that it’s a rebound relationship on her part because she doesn’t want to be alone and because Tom is very much in love with her.

 Malcolm reacts as if Susan has been cheating on him, by telling her that he still thinks of Susan as fiancée.
 It’s a hypocritical reaction, considering that Malcolm was acting very single and available when he hooked up with Madeleine.
 Malcolm also doesn’t tell Susan about Madeleine in this conversation.
 Susan is annoyed by Malcolm’s possessiveness, and she asks Malcolm not to contact her again.

 When Malcolm and Frances first arrive in Paris, the movie drags a little in showing how bored and lonely they are.
-In one scene, Frances and Malcolm have lunch together in a fairly empty French café.
+In one scene, Frances and Malcolm have lunch together in a fairly empty café.
 When they’re ready to leave, Malcolm asks the waiter to get the bill for the meal.
 The waiter rudely tells Malcolm to wait.

 It’s a very unrealistic “only in a movie moment” (and there will be more to come as the story goes downhill), because in the real world, causing arson in a restaurant can get someone arrested.
 Perhaps this arson scene was supposed to make Frances look like a “badass” who doesn’t put up with anyone disrespecting her son.
 But it just makes her look mean-spirited and mentally unstable, with Malcolm as her enabler.